 All three of these popular CMS come with themes and plugins / modules as a way to extend the features and appearance of the software.

-Apart from free themes, you will find many more premium WordPress themes developed by third party theme shops like StudioPress, Themify, or ThemeLab.
+Apart from free themes, you will find many more premium WordPress themes developed by third-party theme shops like StudioPress, Astra Theme, Elegant Themes, and more.
 These are paid themes and come with premium support options.

 The real power of WordPress lies in plugins.
-There are more than 38,000 WordPress plugins available for free in official WordPress plugin directory.
-You can also buy premium plugins which come with paid support provided by plugin developers.
-Check out our list of 20 must have WordPress plugins for 2015 to see how plugins make WordPress awesome.
+There are more than 58,000 WordPress plugins available for free in the official WordPress plugin directory.
+You can also buy premium plugins that come with paid support provided by plugin developers.
+Check out our list of must-have WordPress plugins to see how plugins make WordPress awesome.

 However, the quantity of these templates and extensions is not as high as WordPress.
 This could make finding the perfect template and the perfect extensions a bit difficult.